World Club Challenge: Wigan Warriors can end Super League's wait for win

 The NRL is getting stronger and stronger.
 The investment into clubs of millions of dollars on the back of a mega-bucks TV deal has seen their competition become more intense on a weekly basis.

-They have even started taking our best players, with the bulk of the England team playing in the NRL.
+They have even started taking England's best players, with the bulk of the national team playing in the NRL.

-In each of the last few years English hopes have been artificially raised, there has been a buzz of anticipation, and then those hopes are cruelly swatted away.
+In each of the past few years English hopes have been artificially raised, there has been a buzz of anticipation - and then those hopes are cruelly swatted away.

-Some Australian player lifts a trophy; some Australian coach tells an after-match press conference that it was a good run-out ahead of the really important stuff - the NRL season; and the English rugby league fraternity are left sulking in a corner moaning about salary caps.
+Some Australian player lifts a trophy; some Australian coach tells an after-match news conference it was a good run-out ahead of the really important stuff - the NRL season; and the English rugby league fraternity are left sulking in a corner moaning about salary caps.

 So, at the risk of seeing the well of eternal optimism run dry, I reckon this could be Super League's year.
 And how we, and the world of rugby league, need it to be.